 Backfire Flame Arrestors

-- Periodically clean the flame arrestor(s) and check for any damage.
+- Periodically clean the flame arrestor(s) or the equivalent backfire flame protection system and check for any damage.